-The area between and south of the two swimming piers of the (now-closed) Princess Hotel offers a fine area for deep exploration with an average depth of about 25m (82 ft), and sunlit coral gardens no more than a few meters deep.
+The area North of the two swimming piers of the (now-closed) Princess Hotel offers a fine area for deep and shallow exploration, and sunlit coral gardens no more than a few meters deep.
 At around 15m several coral formations are home to different shrimp species. it is also a nesting ground for red-tooth trigger fish.
 When the current is right, we return to the boat via a blue-water swim.

 We have to mention these because people ask us all the time.
 There's so much incorrect and outdated information on the internet that it's hard to keep up.
 Here are the ones we get asked about most:

 DOLPHIN REEF is not a dive site.
-It's a privately owned attraction where people can book diving and snorkeling experiences with captive Black Sea dolphins.
+It's a privately owned attraction where people can book diving and snorkeling experiences with trained Black Sea dolphins.
 This can be a nice experience, however, we strongly recommend that you do it with Dolphin Reef itself and not as a dive from Katzaa Beach hoping to see a dolphin.
-You can also just pay for entrance to their beach, and you may even see a dolphin while enjoying their beach.
+You can also just pay for entrance to their pleasant beach, and you may even see dolphins while enjoying their beach.

-THE EEL GARDEN is a shallow patch of sand in the Coral Beach training area with some garden eels.
-There are more impressive eel gardens that we can visit as part of some South Beach dive sites like Neptune's Tables.
+THE EEL GARDEN is a shallow patch of sand in the Coral Beach training area with very few garden eels.
+There are more impressive eel gardens that we can visit as part of some South Beach dive sites like Neptune's Tables or Veronica Reef.

-TAMAR REEF (Shunit Tamar) is an ugly chunk of concrete a small artificial reef structure at 6m (20 ft) in a barren, sandy area of the Coral Beach training site.
+TAMAR REEF (Shunit Tamar) is a small artificial reef structure at 6m (20 ft) in a barren, sandy area of the Coral Beach training site.
 Marine biology students glue corals on it every year to make it look alive, though it has attracted a permanent fish population.

-UNIVERSITY is an extension of the Lighthouse Reef dive site (No. 14) where the students at the adjacent interuniversity marine institute have set up coral-growing experiments, most of which appear to have failed.
-We think it's ugly and uninteresting.
+UNIVERSITY is an extension of the Lighthouse Reef dive site (No. 14) where the students at the adjacent interuniversity marine institute have set up coral-growing experiments.

 THE CAVES comprises a very shallow section (3-4m, 10ft) of reef table with a couple of holes in the coral.
 There aren't any caves!
 It's heavily used for intro dives for non-divers.
-It's a nice, colorful area and worth a few minutes of your time (but not a whole dive), so we often exit here on a dive starting at Three Sisters, Wonderland or Coral Hill.
+It's a nice, colorful area and worth a few minutes of your time (but not a whole dive).

 Snorkeling in Eilat can be a lot of fun because you can see most